luchris429/discovered-policy-optimisation/README.md

 Due to the rapid development of JAX's ecosystem it can be difficult for users to precisely set up the environment.
 We *highly* recommend instead using the [PureJaxRL repository](https://github.com/luchris429/purejaxrl/tree/main) to perform related research.
 We plan to upload a clean re-implementation of this work there.
 This repository is for reproducing the original results in the paper.

 PureJaxRL is similar to this repository in that it contains end-to-end Jax-vectorised PPO implementations.
 However, it differs from this repository in many ways -- it uses newer libraries that did not exist at the time that the bulk of this research was performed.
 Notably, we *already* have an implementation of [DPO there](https://github.com/luchris429/purejaxrl/blob/main/purejaxrl/dpo_continuous_action.py).
-Notably, the underlying PPO implementations (and subsequent Brax environment versions) differ significantly, yet DPO still outperforms PPO.
+Interestingly, the underlying PPO implementations (and subsequent Brax environment versions) differ significantly, yet DPO still outperforms PPO.

 # Installation